Wood Stove Thermal Mass

 If you were to build a cage around the top, sides, and back of your wood stove (keeping an opening for the door and air controls on the front of the stove) and fill that cage with landscaping stone, you could store quite a bit of energy in a small space.
 1 yard of limestone is cheap in bulk from your local landscaping supply, and weighs about 2,500 lbs.

 That's a lot of stored heat!
 Now, in practice, you're probably not going to get the whole pile of rocks 400 degrees F higher than the room temperature.
+Remember, there's still the limitation of how much heat your 3-5 kW stove can actually produce.
 But there is still massive potential in this strategy for storing heat.

 Adding a Water Boiler